PIO-VIA/IA_SOIL/README.md

 The trained model is saved as `random_forest_crop_model.pkl` and the scaler as `scaler.pkl`.
 You can load these files to make predictions on new data.

+### Command-Line Prediction

-Example of how to load the model and make a prediction:
+Example of how to load the model and make a prediction in a Python script:

 ```python
 import joblib